The Greater Denton Arts Council (GDAC) is a catalyst for creativity, advocacy and collaboration.

-The Greater Denton Arts Council has served the Denton Community for 45 years.
+The Greater Denton Arts Council has served the Denton community for almost 50 years.
 The Arts Council provides foundational support for Denton’s artists and community arts organizations and collaborates frequently with area universities, the Denton Independent School District, and the City of Denton.
-The Arts Council presents a full schedule of programs and exhibitions in its two flagship facilities in historic downtown Denton, the Patterson-Appleton Center Arts Center and the Campus Theatre.
+The Arts Council presents a full schedule of programs and exhibitions in its flagship facility in historic downtown Denton, the Patterson-Appleton Center Arts Center.

 THE PATTERSON-APPLETON ARTS CENTER